claudia1462656918/MSiA-Value-Chain-Project/README.md

  `SQLALCHEMY_DATABASE_URI='sqlite:///data/user.db`

-To run the application on RDS, unncomment following chunk of code
+To run the application on RDS, unncomment following chunk of code.
+Make sure you comment the above line because we already have the last line to find the database in RDS.

 ```python
 import os